pwilliams-ck/snip-doc/README.md

 ### Due Diligence

-In March and April of 2024, many hours of research went into technology forums and other blogs to select the most efficient and cost effctive way to build proper web services.
+In March and April of 2024, many hours of research went into technology forums and other blogs to select the most efficient and cost effective way to build proper cloud micro services.
 Not only with Go, but other languages and technologies as well.

 In the end, Go seemed most suitable for the use case of efficiently building